-Ithaca Murals is a network of people organizing to transform gray walls into beautiful meaningful works of art that tell stories of who is here and what we care about.
+Ithaca Murals is a network of people transforming gray walls into beautiful, meaningful works of art that tell the stories of the diverse people who live here.

-I joined the City of Ithaca Public Art Commission in 2008 and spearheaded a mural contest which resulted in the Underground Railroad Mural on Green St right near the Ithaca Commons.
-This project was so successful, that the Board of Public Works gave the Public Art Commission pre-permission to work with City Hall’s Planning Department and elected officials to bring many more murals to City infrastructure.
-Over the last nine years, we’ve had a surge in the number of murals on both City infrastructure as well as business walls.
-In 2008 there were about 15 mural locations in Ithaca.
-Today in there are about 130 and the numbers are snowballing.
+This work of shifting our cultural cityscape to influence our community identity inspired me to organize murals.
+In 2008, I joined the City of Ithaca Public Art Commission, and soon after, spearheaded a mural contest which resulted in the Underground Railroad Mural on Green St right near the Ithaca Commons.
+This project was so successful, that the Board of Public Works gave the Public Art Commission their blessing to work with City Hall’s Planning Department and elected officials to bring many more murals to City infrastructure.

 The City of Ithaca's Public Art Commission no longer exists, but Ithaca Murals continues to help transform our cultural cityscape, one wall at a time!
 Thanks to so many artists and organizers we’ve had an amazing surge in the number of murals on both public and privately owned walls.

 In 2009 there were about 15 mural locations in Ithaca.
 Today (2021) there are over 200 and the numbers are continuing to snowball.